China, People's Republic of

 - The contribution base is normally capped at 300% of the City Average Salary (CAS) of the preceding year and adjusted annually or on needed basis.

 The employer is obligated to withhold the applicable social contributions of employees from payroll for onward payment, together with the employer's contributions, to the relevant local authorities on a monthly basis.

-China now has totalisation agreements in force with ten countries.
+China now has totalisation agreements in force with eleven countries.
 Inbound employees who are citizens or assigned by employers of these countries can be partly exempted from China's social security contributions in accordance with the coverage of the relevant totalisation agreements.
-Set out below is a list summarising the respective dates of entry into force of the ten agreements and the social security items exempted under each agreement.
+Set out below is a list summarising the respective dates of entry into force of the eleven agreements and the social security items exempted under each agreement.

 |Country||Date of entry into force||Items of social security exempted|

 |Republic of Korea||16 January 2013||Pension and Unemployment Insurance|

 |Finland||1 February 2017||Pension and Unemployment Insurance|

 |The Netherlands||1 September 2017||Pension and Unemployment Insurance|